PicoCreator/Not-DnD-5thSRD/docs/gamemaster_rules/magic_items/bowl_of_command_water_elementals.md

-name: Cauldron of Commanding Water Elementals
+Name: Bowl of Commanding Water Elementals
-type: item
+Type: Item

-# Cauldron of Commanding Water Elementals
+# Bowl of Commanding Water Elementals
 _Wondrous item, rare_

-When this cauldron is filled with water, you may use an action to utter the cauldron's command word and summon a water elemental, as if you had cast the **_conjure elemental_** spell.
-The cauldron cannot be used again until the following morn.
+Whilst this bowl is filled with water, you may use an action to speak the bowl's command word and summon a water elemental, as if you had cast the **_conjure elemental_** spell.
+The bowl cannot be used this way again until the next morn.

-The cauldron is approximately one foot in diameter and half as deep.
-It weighs three pounds and holds up to three gallons of water.
+The bowl is about one foot in diameter and half as deep.
+It weighs three pounds and holds about three gallons.